Blog Header Logo

 Frozen Hot Tub!

-2. Install a Digital Spa Pack with Freeze Protection: As mentioned earlier, if you have Air Controls, or an inground spa, you may not have built-in freeze protection.
-Upgrading to a digital spa pack, or for inground spas, installing a digital timeclock, will allow your system to automatically turn on the pump when low outside temps are sensed.
+As mentioned earlier, if you have air controls, or an inground spa, you may not have built-in freeze protection.
+Upgrading to a digital spa pack, or for inground spas, installing a digital time clock, will allow your system to automatically turn on the pump when low outside temps are sensed.

-3. Keep the Spa Hot During Winter: For protection from power outages, keeping your spa hot all winter long will give you the most amount of time.
-A spa that is kept at 100 degrees and covered tightly can keep it's heat for 24-36 hours during a power outage.
+For protection from power outages, keeping your spa hot all winter long will give you the most amount of time.
+A spa that is kept at 100ºF and covered tightly can keep its heat for 24-36 hours during a power outage.
 An unheated spa, with very low temperatures, can freeze solid in only an hour of not circulating.

 If the hot tub or spa has ice on the surface, and is not operating, work through the following troubleshooting steps: